 Four short miles from Glover Park is Schoolhouse Brewing, a Marietta brewery carefully crafted by two former educators.
 They are stirring up the brewery scene, offering 20 rotating draft beers (no “core” or “flagship” brews), meaning new brews each time you visit!
 Ask their sweet team members for a recommendation or for any of the recipes and they’ll hoppily hand it over!

 Red Hare Brewing Company is less than one mile from Schoolhouse and offers six year-round beers in addition to seasonals, craft sodas, and hard seltzers.
 On comfortable afternoons you can expect the doors to be rolled up, with kids and pups playing on the patio.
 Locals recommend trying something fruity from their popular SPF 50/50 line.

-Sunday funday begins with lunch at at Terrapin Taproom, located just outside Truist Park, home of the Atlanta Braves.
-Gameday parking can be tricky, but when the Braves are away, parking in adjacent decks is free for up to four hours.
+Start your Sunday Funday with a tall one at Terrapin Taproom, located just outside Truist Park, home of the Atlanta Braves.
+Gameday parking can be tricky, but when the Braves are away, parking in adjacent decks is free for up to three hours.
 Enjoy a heaping helping of Fox Bros.
 Bar-B-Q and a tall glass of bubbling brew.
-“Chopsecutioner” is the local specialty, brewed particularly for Atlanta baseball fans.
+“Chopsecutioner” and “Los Bravos” are local specialties, brewed particularly for Atlanta baseball fans.